 download.png

 Background Information

 The Clean Air Act is a landmark piece of legislation that has led to significant environmental and public health benefits across the United States.
 This course will take a deeper look at how this act has evolved and shaped modern environmental policy.
 Air pollution has a detrimental effect on human health, plants, wildlife, and ecosystems at large.
-Students will gain a greater understanding of emissions sources, how they are managed, and the impact they have on vegetation, soil, water, climate, and visibility.
+Students will gain a greater understanding of emission sources, how they are managed, and the impact they have on vegetation, soil, water, climate, and visibility.
 High levels of pollutants, such as particulate matter and ozone, pose severe threats to the health of plants, causing leaf damage, stunted growth, and reduced photosynthesis.
 Wildlife, especially sensitive species, suffer from respiratory problems and altered behaviors.
 Reduced visibility due to pollutants can disrupt natural processes such as predation and migration.
 Additionally, pollutants like carbon dioxide and methane contribute to climate change, affecting ecosystems globally through temperature increases, altered precipitation patterns, and disruptions in biodiversity.
 The interconnected nature of ecosystems means that harm to one element, be it a specific species or the air and soil, can trigger a cascade of negative impacts throughout the entire ecosystem.
 Therefore, addressing air pollution is crucial for preserving the intricate balance within ecosystems and sustaining the health of our planet.

+download.png